 Today’s #SundaySupper Nostalgic Summer Recipes is hosted by Coleen of The Redhead Baker.
 I made Spätzlesalat, a German pasta salad tossed with tomatoes, bacon, cheese, fresh herbs, and a light dressing.

 I made Kräuterspätzle, Herb Spaetzle, as the base and used a Spaetzle Press to make the notable shape.
 If you don’t have one, a large-holed colander and wooden spoon will work too.
 Chopped, fresh herbs are mixed right into the Spätzle batter before cooking.
 Use a combination of your favorite.
-I added chives, basil, parsley, and sweet mint.
+I added chives, basil, and parsley.

 To give the Spätzle a pasta salad flavor, I mixed chopped bacon, halved grape tomatoes, and cubed Emmentaler cheese with the cooked pasta.
 Chopped bell peppers or zucchini would also be nice additions.

 I used Black Forest bacon that was dry-rubbed with raw sugar, malted barley and spices.
 You can also use your favorite bacon or even speck.